Does Progesterone Cause Weight Gain? Know The Real Facts Here

 HRT (Hormone Replacement Therapy) increases energy expenditure (use of energy during work) to reduce body weight.
 (15)

 But what should women do to prevent hormonal weight gain if they are not going through menopause?
-A crucial step forward is to change one’s lifestyle habits.
-The following section lays out a complete plan on how to go about it.
+A crucial step forward is to modify one’s lifestyle habits.
+The following section lays out a complete plan of how to go about it.

 Lifestyle Changes To Prevent Hormonal Weight Gain